-At the time of writing this report, although the Highway Authority has not provided their formal response to the application, their initial response is primarily in relation to drainage so they have not raised any concerns regarding the implications upon traffic capacity, parking or highway safety.
-In light of this, officers consider that it would be difficult to raise concerns regarding the development, as it would not be in conflict with Paragraph 32 of the Framework.
-What is more, with clarification in relation to the location of waste storage and access for servicing there would be limited conflict with vehicular or pedestrian flows in the locality of the site.
+Consequently, as the Highway Authority's response does not raise any concerns regarding the implications upon traffic capacity, parking or highway safety, officers consider that it would be difficult to raise concerns regarding the development.
+Moreover, there would not be conflict with Paragraph 32 of the Framework.